anil614sagar/advanceddevjam/lab8.md

 * Before we proceed to test, create an API Product with these 2 proxies and also create a Developer and an App with the API Product and the Developer that you just created.

-* Copy the consumer key and the secret for your app and generate the base64 encoded value of `consumer_key:consumer_secret`
+* Copy the consumer key and the secret values of your app.

-	Mac and Linux users, open Terminal and type the following command

-	`echo <consumer_key>:<consumer_secret> | base64`

-	Windows and Chromebook users, refer this [link](https://www.base64encode.org/)

 * Copy the URL for oauth API proxy.